appinho/SARosPerceptionKitti/README.md

 3) Converting a scenario (e.g. `0060` like in the video above) from the KITTI Raw Dataset to a ROSbag file

 * Download two files: Synced+rectified data and its calibration file from [KITTI Dataset](http://www.cvlibs.net/datasets/kitti/raw_data.php)
-* Store and then unzip the two files
+* Unzio the two files
 * Install [Kitti2Bag](https://github.com/tomas789/kitti2bag) and convert both files into one ROSbag file:

 ```